 More Online Science Courses

 In addition to Anatomy & Physiology, Mayville State University offers more online science courses with actual labs (not virtual) in General Biology, Physics, Geology, Chemistry, Natural Science, and Physical Science.

 Mayville State online and distance courses cost $314.65 (2020-2021) per credit for tuition and fees, regardless of a student's state of residency.
 (Tuition is subject to change without notice.)
 Books, lab kits, and materials are additional.
 Non-degree seeking students are not eligible for federal financial aid.

 Mayville State University is accredited by the Higher Learning Commission (HLC).
 Mayville State University is part of the North Dakota University system, and MSU is one of North Dakota's original colleges, since its establishment was provided in the state constitution of 1889.
 For more than a century, Mayville State has been training teachers while maintaining the highest standards.

 To start your classes, complete the application and registration process for BIOL 220/BIOL 220L and/or BIOL 221/BIOL 221L.
 A one-time $35 application fee is required to complete your registration.
 If you are enrolling as a non-degree seeking student, you do not need to submit transcripts from schools previously attended.
 Please review the syllabi listed above to ensure you have the pre-requisite knowledge needed for these courses.
 You may enroll in both BIOL 220/L and BIOL 221/L in the same semester, with instructor consent and completion of the Agreement for Anatomy and Physiology students.
-For more information, contact the Office of Extended Learning at 701-788-4667.
+For more information, email the Office of Extended Learning or call 701-788-4667.

 For more information on application and registration processes, please contact the Office of Extended Learning at 701-788-4667.